• Your dentures can develop stains like natural teeth, but you cannot use conventional whitening agents.

 Is it safe to use household bleach to whiten dentures?

 It is not safe to use household bleach to whiten your dentures.
-You should only use natural products or ones that have been approved for use.
+You should only use natural products or products approved for use.